Skip to content

 Via Makefile

 Right after creating new project from the cookiecutter template you'll need to freeze the dependencies.
-Initial conda env.yaml has a minimal set of dependencies needed for the helper functions, test execution and docs creation.
-Note that most of the conda dependencies are not pinned in the env.yaml.
+Initial pyproject.toml has a minimal set of dependencies needed for the helper functions, test execution and docs creation.
+Note that most of the dependencies are not pinned in the pyproject.toml.
 This is done on purpose in order to ensure that new projects can be created with the most up-to-date packages.
 Once you create the lock file, you can pin specific versions.

 To lock the environment run: